0vnnv0/Philosophers/README.md

 - Philosophers do not communicate or interact directly with each other.
 - Philosophers are unaware if another philosopher is on the verge of starvation.
 - The objective is to prevent philosophers from dying.

+## Program Rules

+To succeed in this assignment, follow these rules:

+- Global variables are forbidden.
+- The program should take the following command-line arguments:
+          - number_of_philosophers: The number of philosophers (also the number of forks).
+          - time_to_die (in milliseconds): If a philosopher doesn't start eating within this time after their last meal or the beginning of the simulation, they die.
+          - time_to_eat (in milliseconds): The time it takes for a philosopher to eat, requiring both forks.
+          - time_to_sleep (in milliseconds): The time a philosopher spends sleeping.
+          - number_of_times_each_philosopher_must_eat (optional): If specified, the simulation stops when all philosophers have eaten at least this number of times.
+Otherwise, it stops when a philosopher dies.
+- Each philosopher is assigned a number from 1 to number_of_philosophers.
+- Philosopher number 1 sits next to philosopher number number_of_philosophers.
+For other philosophers N, they sit between N-1 and N+1.
+- The program should display the state changes of philosophers in a specific format, including timestamp and philosopher number.
+- Log messages for state changes should be distinct and not mixed with other messages.
+- The message announcing a philosopher's death should be displayed within 10 ms of their actual death.
+- The program must avoid data races.